inpercima/test-webfragments-keycloak/README.md

 You should see the shell and the fragment loaded with a button.
 Clicking the button calls a request to load text **Hello World**.
+But this works not in current situation, but should.
+This is because we use in the fragment keycloak `onLoad` Option with `'check-sso'`.
+It works with the value `undefined` but that is not desired.

 ## Optional